The Quidi Vidi Village Plantation features

 - want a full-time career as a professional craftsperson

-- commit to be working in the studio for a minimum of 30 hours per week
+- committed to working in the studio for a minimum of 30 hours per week

 - be a resident of Newfoundland and Labrador for the past six months.